Jordan-Pierce/TagLab/README.md

 ## NOAA Install

-Below are the instructions for installing TagLab on AVD.
+Below are the instructions for installing TagLab on a `Windows` machine.
 Please read through this first, and then perform each action as instructed.

 First, check that `Anaconda` is installed on your computer; do this by pressing the `Windows` key, and typing `Anaconda`.
 If the `Anaconda Prompt` is not present, consult with IT about installing